-A number of features included in this user's guide are called network services.
-They are special services provided by wireless service providers.
-Before you can take advantage of any of these network services, you must subscribe to the service(s) you require from your home service provider and obtain instructions for their use.
-You can then activate these functions as described in this user's guide.
-The manual activation commands for various services are not presented in this user's guide (for example, using the # and \ characters for activating or deactivating services).
-The Nokia 9210 Communicator, nevertheless, is capable of handling commands given in that form.
+Services that need to be subscribed to are typically the short message service, Internet, and fax.
+After you have subscribed to the service funtions, you can then activate these functions as described in this user's guide.
+The manual activation commands for various services are not presented in this user's guide (for example, using the # and characters for activating or deactivating services).
+The Nokia 9210i Communicator, nevertheless, is capable of handling commands given in that form.
 For these commands, please consult with your service providers.